Skip to main content

 For all the information you need to prepare for the end of term, please see the FAQ section below:

-Your web-based forms MUST be completed and returned by noon on Friday...November 2025.
-If you miss this deadline you will automatically be charged £15.00 on your College bill to cover the additional administrative costs incurred.
+Your web-based forms MUST be completed and returned by noon on Friday 29 May 2026.
+If you miss this deadline you will automatically by charged £15.00 on your College bill to cover the additional administrative costs incurred.

 Your request should be made only on the online Going Down Form.